i-am-abdulkafiy/word-guess-app/README.md

 ## Introduction

-Welcome to our Text Input AI project!
+Welcome to our Word Guess Input AI project!
 This project is implemented entirely in Python and aims to provide an AI solution for processing and understanding text input.

 ## Features
 - **Pure Python**: The entire project is implemented in Python, with no external dependencies.